beebmx/kirby-pay/docs/guide/snippets.md

 ### Payment

-The default method process for payments is `charge` but if you need to create a payment with an `order` method process, just update your `config.php` file with the proper option:
+The default method process for payments is `charge` but if you need to create a payment with an `order` method process, just update your Kirby configuration file `config.php`  with the proper option:

 ```php
 return [